Axia-Tech/AXIA-wiki/docs/general/claims.md

 #### Verifying your Claim

-After you make an on-chain claim for SOLAR, your balance should be updated on the AXIASolar UI immediately.
+After you make an on-chain claim for SOLAR, your balance should be updated on the AXIACoin UI immediately.

 Having trouble?
 Get support in the SOLAR [Claims Support][] channel.